rhysd/NyaoVim/docs/browser-config.md

-Broser Config
+Browser Config
 =============

+**Please note that `browser-config.json` may be deprecated after Neovim 0.2 because of the change of Neovim frontend architecture**

-NyaoVim is rendered in browser window using [Electron](https://github.com/atom/electron).
+NyaoVim is rendered in browser window using [Electron](https://github.com/atom/electron) framework.
 You can configure editor options with properties of `<neovim-editor>` component, but cannot configure the browser window options.
-This is because the browser window options must be specified before window opened.  **Please note that `browser-config.json` may be deprecated after Neovim 0.2 because of the change of Neovim frontend architecture**
+This is because the browser window options must be specified before window opened.

 You can configure browser window options using `browser-config.json` in `~/.config/nyaovim/`.
 It does not exist by default and you need to create it at first.